-One day Sheik Mufeed reached the venue of his lessons when someone asked a question about Hadeet e Ghaar and Hadeet e Ghadeer.
-Abd al Jabbar, who was a learned debater of high repute, said that Hadit e Ghaar was a dirayat-that is-an event that was witnessed and Hadit e Ghadeer was aRiwayat-that is hearsay.
+One day Sheik Mufeed reached the venue of his lessons asked a question someone about Hadeet when Ghaar and Hadeet e Ghadeer.
+Abd al Jabbar, who was a learned debater of high repute, said that Hadit a dirayat-that is-an event that Ghaar was witnessed and Hadit e Ghadeer was aRiwayat-that is hearsay.
 One shouldn't give credence to hearsay over what was seen and witnessed!"
-Sheik Mufeed says that he asked a question, "What do you say about Mun kunto Maula?"
-Abd al Jabbar said that this Riwayat is there!.The Sheik asked, "What is the meaning of Maula?"
+Sheik Mufeed says that he asked a question, "What do you say about Mun kunto this Riwayat is Abd al Jabbar said that there!.
+The Sheik asked, "What is the meaning of Maula?"
 Abd al Jabbarreplied, "Maula is one who is superior to all Muslims, all persons!"
 Now Sheik Mufeed asked him, "Do you accept the Hadit of the Prophet (s.a) where he said, 'Ya Ali (a.s)!
-Harbak harbi, Salmak salmi-that is-your battle is my battle and your truce is my truce!"
+Harbak harbi, Salmak salmi-that is--your battle is my battle and your truce is my truce!"
 Abd al Jabbar said, "All Muslimsaccept this tradition."
 Sheik Mufeed now said, "Now tell me, one who arraigns himself against Ali (a.s) had arraigned himself against the Prophet (s.a)!"
-Abd al Jabbar meekly replied that a Riwayat had reached them that those persons had repented over their act!
-Sheik Mufeed asserted, "Expressing repentance by those persons is just a Riwayat and not acceptable over the Dirayat of the battle that the persons fought against Ali (a.s).
-An intelligent person doesn't give ascendance to a hearsay (Riwayat) over a positive happening (a Dirayat)!"Hearing this Abdul Jabbar stood up, called Sheik Mufeed close to himself and hugged him and said, "Anta Mufeed al-haq!
+Abd al Jabbar meekly replied that a Riwayat had reached them that those persons had their act!
+Sheik Mufeed asserted. repented over "Expressing repentance by those persons is just a Riwayat and not acceptable over the Dirayat of the battle that the persons fought against Ali (a.s).
+An intelligent person doesn't give ascendance to a hearsay (Riwayat) over a positive happening (a Dirayat)!"Hearing this Abdul

+Jabbar stood up, called Sheik Mufeed close to himself and hugged him and said, "Anta Mufeed al-haq!
 Certainly you are Mufeed!"
 When Abd al jabber hugged the youth and made him sit close to him, the assembly got upset.
-They thought that this child who was a new arrival to Baghdad has been seated next to the most erudite scholar of the city-Abd al Jabbar Matfali!
+They that this child who thought was new a to Baghdad has been seated next to the most erudite scholar of the city-Abd al Jabbar Matfali!
 Abd al jabber, seeing their demeanor, told them, "You are upset over my seating the youth near me!
 Can anyone of you give a befitting reply to the question he has asked here!!
 Certainly, in that event, I shall send him away from where I have seated him!
 The entire assembly remained quiet.
 The vizier of the Abbasid Caliph of the time got wind of the event.
 His name was Sultan Az Dawla.
 He was himself a friend of the Ahl al Bayt (a.s).
 When he heard of the arrival of this new scholar in Baghdad who had defeated the erudite scholars in debate, he was very pleased.
-He sent a very expensive gift to Sheik Mufeedand requested him to establish a seminary in Baghdad where instruction in the Shii Figh should be imparted to the youth.
-He also sent a valuable steed to Sheik Mufeed the reins of which were made of threads of gold and also sent to him 100 Royal Dinars.
-Each Royal Dinar was 10 times weightier than the ordinary Dinar.
+He sent a very expensive gift to Sheik Mufeedand requested him to establish a in Baghdad where instruction in the Shii Fiqh should be imparted to the youth.
+He also sent a valuable steed to Sheik Mufeed the reins of which were made of threads of and also him 100 gold sent to Royal Dinars.
+Each Royal Dinar was 10 times weightier than the ordinaryDinar.
 He also gifted a slave for the service of Sheik Mufeed.
-He told Sheik Mufeed that there was no center for Shii learning in Baghdad, the capital of the Abbasid realm and the only center was at Qum that was far away from Baghdad.
+He told Sheik Mufeed that there was no for Shii learning in Baghdad, the capital the Abbasid realm and the only center was at Qum that was far away from Baghdad.
 The vizier promised that he would daily send an allowance of 10 Maunds of bread and 5 Maunds of meat for the students of the seminary.
 This first seminary was established in the Mosque at Kharq where Sheik Mufeed started educating the seekers of knowledge.
 Kharq was the neighborhood where the majority of inhabitants were the friends of the Ahl al Bayt.